ntua-el20052/library/README.md

 # Library Databases

-Project for the Databases 2023 class in NTUA ECE that simulates a Database for a union of libraries of different schools, LibraryDB.
+Project for the Databases 2023 class of 2nd semester in NTUA ECE.
+It simulates a Database for a Library which consists of different schools, LibraryDB.

 ## Authors
 - Konstantinos Spiliotopoulos, 03120881